 - Condoms, sponges, and spermicides in drugstores without a prescription.

-- Emergency contraception in most drugstores without a prescription.
+- Some forms of emergency contraception in most drugstores and sexual health clinics without a prescription.

 You need to see a doctor or other health professional to: